Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Deadwood in South Dakota grew into a mythical Wild West town in the 1800s when gold was discovered in the Black Hills.
 It quickly became home to a colourful cast of prospectors, gunslingers, and gamblers.

 Brick streets, frontier architecture, and turn-of-the-century streetlamps are restored, with the entire town designated a National Historic Landmark.
-Visitors can relax in a historic hotel on Main Street, have a drink at the local saloon, or try their luck in one of 80 historic gambling halls.
+Visitors can relax in a historic hotel near Main Street, have a drink at the local saloon, or try their luck in one of the historic gambling halls.

 Mount Rushmore National Memorial is literally South Dakota's biggest attraction.
 It covers 1,278 acres (5 square km) and draws over two million annual visitors.
 It depicts 60-foot (18m) carvings of US Presidents Washington, Jefferson, Roosevelt, and Lincoln, representing the first 150 years of American history.